Osaka Gay Travel

 Grand Slam is an Osaka gay club popular for their hospitable staff and a fun, colorful interior.
 It is busiest on both Friday and Saturday nights.
 They are closed on Mondays.

-If you happen to be in the Yodoyabashi, you should stop by Good Spoon.
-They have mixed cuisines and a modern ambiance that caters to both locals and tourists.
+Stop at Good Spoon in Imabashi if you’re craving some international cuisine.
+Their modern ambiance caters to both locals and tourists.
 They offer tapas, pizza as well as traditional Japanese food.
 It’s perfect for going alone or with a group.
 They also do takeout orders.

 Beard Papa is the go-to spot for dessert if you happen to be near one.
 Beard Papa is actually an international chain, but my first time having it was here in Osaka.
 They have locations in Namba, Shinsaibashi and Umeda